erasmolpa/github_api_client_spring_boot/README.md

 # Requirements

-Following, the original requirements:
+Following, the original requirements

 ## Service Specifications.
 (Functional Requirements)
    * Given a city name (e.g. Barcelona) the service returns a list of the top contributors (sorted by number of repositories) in GitHub.
    * The service should give the possibility to return Top 10, 50 or 100 contributors.
-   * The service can be implemented using any set of technologies (language, framework, libraries), but we are more comfortable with Java and Go
+   * The service can be implemented using any set of technologies (language, framework, libraries), but we are more comfortable with Java and Go.
-   * The service should make use of the GitHub REST API (https://docs.github.com/en/free-pro-team@latest/rest)
+   * The service should make use of the GitHub REST API (https://docs.github.com/en/free-pro-team@latest/rest).

 ## Requirements.
 (Non Functional Requirements)
-   * Make sure to accommodate to the GitHub rate limits
+   * Make sure to accommodate to the GitHub rate limits.
    * Paying attention to concurrency and other scalability issues will be highly appreciated.
-   * Provide a way for spinning up the system (e.g. docker-composer, docker-stack, kubernetes, etc)
+   * Provide a way for spinning up the system (e.g. docker-composer, docker-stack, kubernetes, etc).
-   * The system needs to be fault tolerant and highly available
+   * The system needs to be fault tolerant and highly available.

 # Technical Decisions